Dynamics 365: 2020 release wave 2 plan

 - Dynamics 365 Product Visualize empowers sellers and accelerates complex sales processes by showcasing and customizing products in their real-world environment.
 Sellers can place a 3D digital twin of a product in their customer’s environment and make detailed notes about their requirements.

-- Dynamics 365 Customer Service expands agent productivity capabilities enabling agents to engage in multiple sessions simultaneously.
+- Dynamics 365 Customer Service expands agent productivity capabilities that enable agents to engage in multiple sessions simultaneously.
 Omnichannel for Customer Service is enhanced with additional extensibility options to enable integration with mobile applications, Microsoft bot framework, and outbound messaging channels.

 - Dynamics 365 Customer Service Insights adds new capabilities to help agents using similar case suggestions to resolve customer issues quickly and easily.
 A new analytical view for customer service managers helps them focus on key support areas that need attention.
 These highlights will also be included directly in the core Customer Service Hub app so that users can get insights in context without having to switch between applications.